merovex-archival/merovex.github.io/willard/disciplines.md

 3. Modern Christianity assumes a dichotomy in spiritual and non-spiritual life, and in the body and mind/spirit that is not present in the Bible.
 This leads to powerlessness, and ultimately to cheap counterfeits of Christianity.
 Instead, faith is both a mental and physical action that leads to our transformation and power in this present world and birth in God's present Kingdom.
 The body is corrupted by our fall, but like the rest of creation it was intended for far nobler uses.
 4. We are here to govern Creation as God does: in peace, understanding, love and harmony.
 Efforts to nurture nature reflect that calling, while our inability to harmonize with nature (wolf & monk) reveals we live in the ruins of our making.
 We are less than God because we are expected to rely on his power, yet he gave us a measure of independence...we are not puppets.
 5. Human live has a spiritual and physical aspect.
 Deprivation of spiritual nutrition corrupts our true self and removed our unifying purpose, leaving us to focus on the physical.
 Like a seed, we have been converted to new life, but our ability to thrive depends on our engaging in spiritual disciplines that bring the body and spirit into harmony and obedience to Christ.
+6. As the spiritual life is the body's purpose, we need to remain cognizant of the spiritual significance of what we do.
+Reductionism says we are only our body, and our Fallen self feels compelled to act by ourselves.
+Since what we do shapes our Body and character, we should seek to use Spiritual Disciplines to mold both for Godly use.
+7. ...

 ## Page Summaries